datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 > ## Exercise
 >
 > Write an SQL query which returns the Id, plot_Id, D01_curr_plot and D02_total_plot columns from the Plots table with the addition of a calculated column
-> representing the plot area in acres and a column repesenting the units of the calculated column.
+> representing the plot area in acres and a column representing the units of the calculated column.
 >
 > > ## Solution
 > >
 > > ~~~
 > > SELECT Id, plot_Id, D01_curr_plot, D02_total_plot,
 > >        ROUND(D02_total_plot * 2.4701, 2) AS D02_total_plot_converted,
 > >        'acres' AS D03_unit_land_converted
 > > FROM Plots
 > > ;
 > > ~~~
 > > {: .sql}
-> > Notice that we can use columns as part of the calculted column which are not returned in the output.
+> > Notice that we can use columns as part of the calculated column which are not returned in the output.
 > > Also our second new column doesn't actually need to make use of any of the other columns, it can just be a value.
 > {: .solution}
 {: .challenge}